 Depending on what your process is to get people to book you, you can probably get away with not having an ecommerce store.

 At the end of each page, instead of having a buy button, you’ll have a ‘hire me’, ‘book a sit down’ or other button that should make it really easy to do what you want.
-In this case, I recommend using a program like Calendly that will allow them to get their first appointment booked on your calendar and accept payments.
+In this case, I recommend using a program like Acuity Scheduling that will allow them to get their first appointment booked on your calendar and accept payments.

 Yes, yes you can.
 Etsy is a great way to earn a little extra dough on the side, but it’s a terrible way to try to build an art business.
 Why?